IRA Investors Need Guidance on Unconventional Assets

 - Fair market value (FMV): Assets held in an IRA must be valued on an annual basis for IRS Form 5498 reporting.
 While determining the value of a publicly traded stock is pretty straightforward, determining the fair market value of an alternative asset held in an IRA is more challenging.
 However, the GAO found that the IRS currently provides no guidance for custodians or IRA owners on how to determine the FMV of an alternative asset.
 The GAO recommends the IRS develop guidance on how to determine and document fair market value for unconventional assets.

-As a leading self-directed IRA custodian with more than $12 billion in assets under custody, PENSCO is fully supportive of efforts to enhance investors' understanding of the rules that govern these retirement accounts.
-Our blog and website offer in-depth information on many of the topics addressed by the GAO, including prohibited transactions and the need for account holders to update the valuation of their alternative investments on an annual basis.
+As a leading self-directed IRA custodian since 1989, PENSCO is fully supportive of efforts to enhance investors' understanding of the rules that govern these retirement accounts.
+Our blog and website offer in-depth information on many of the topics addressed by the GAO, including the need for account holders to update the valuation of their alternative investments on an annual basis.